iremsahinn/210Project/README.md

 **Conclusion**

 The idea was validated by the data analysis, which showed clear trends in streaming behavior depending on the device type, content genre, and time of day.
 These results offer insightful information about individual viewing preferences and can guide future selections of devices and content for the best possible streaming experience.

+All these data shows us that my hypothesis is useful and during afternoon hours, I am more likely to watch romantic content on larger screens like TVs, while evenings I am more likely to watch comedies on PC devices.